 Most Americans will never see either of them.

 The long distance version, the Clarity Fuel Cell, is available only in a few select California locales.
 Just a half-dozen Southern California dealerships, five in the San Francisco Bay area and one in the state capital of Sacramento are authorized the lease the car to consumers.
+You could of course ship a Honda car to your location, but that’s not an option for everyone.

 The Clarity Electric is available only in California and Oregon.
 While more readily available than the Fuel Cell, it can’t be had everywhere in either state – only about 60 Honda dealers in California and four in Oregon are handling it.